jakubkoje/vue-todo-list/README.md

 # vue_todolist

-A simple todo list app made with VueJS.
+A todo list app made with VueJS.

 Feel free to try it at https://quizzical-spence-da1bea.netlify.com (without database)

-Back-end made with NodeJs and MongoDB
+Back-end made with NodeJs and MongoDB.